Drug Trafficking Charges

 Trafficking in North Carolina is a felony offense.

-The personal facing criminal allegations, the “defendant,” carries no burden of proof or responsibility to present evidence.
+The personal facing criminal allegation, the “defendant,” carries no burden of proof or responsibility to present evidence.
 An arrest and indictment is not considered evidence of guilt.

 The legal standard for criminal charges, unlike civil matters, is Proof Beyond a Reasonable Doubt.